 - Do you have a family history of type 2 diabetes or heart disease?

-If you answered yes to one or more of these questions, you could be at risk of pre-diabetes or type 2 diabetes.
-You can use our risk calculator to determine your diabetes risk.
+There are no definitive signs of pre-diabetes or pre-diabetes symptoms, however if you answered yes to one or more of these questions you could be at higher risk.
+Use our risk calculator to determine your diabetes risk.

 What to do if you think you may be at risk?

-If you think you may be at risk of pre-diabetes, it’s important to talk to your doctor about it at your next visit.
+If you think you might be at risk of pre-diabetes, it’s important to talk to your doctor about it at your next visit.